Basilabt/BAT_BANK/README.md

 ## 📱 Mobile (iOS/iPadOS) App

 This repository contains the code for the BAT Bank iOS application, designed to provide users with a seamless banking experience on their iPhones and iPads.
 The app features a user-friendly interface and various functionalities tailored for modern banking needs.
-To explore the code and contribute to the project, visit our GitHub repository: [BAT Bank iOS](https://github.com/Basilabt/BAT_Bank_iOS).
+To explore the mobile application project, visit our GitHub repository: [BAT Bank iOS](https://github.com/Basilabt/BAT_Bank_iOS).
 ### 🔐 1.
 Login Page
 <img src="https://github.com/user-attachments/assets/764c9ecd-3003-47ae-8e20-93d051a8df02" alt="Login Page" width="300"/>